New inflationary probes of axion dark matter: Model 1:

 \subsection{Corrections to the power spectra}

-Now we move on to consider the perturbations, defined as $\delta \phi= \phi - \phi_{\rm bkg}$, $\delta \rho = \rho -\rho_{\rm bkg}$, and $\delta a = a - a_{\rm bkg}$, and compute their two-point correlators.
+Now we move on to consider the perturbations, defined as $\delta \phi= \phi - \phi_{\rm bkg}$, $\delta \sigma = \sigma -\sigma_{\rm bkg}$, and $\delta a = a - a_{\rm bkg}$, and compute their two-point correlators.
 Expanding Eq.~\eqref{eqn:Lagrangian2}, we have the following leading quadratic terms

 where $R$ is the scale factor; the overhead dot indicates the derivative with respect to time while $\partial_i$ is the derivative of the spatial coordinate.
 We ignore the contribution from the inflaton kinetic term, which does not contribute to the power spectra corrections.
-We also ignore terms of higher order ${\cal O}((\rho_{\rm bkg}/f_I)^2)$ and irrelevant terms of $\delta\rho^2$.
+We also ignore terms of higher order ${\cal O}((\sigma_{\rm bkg}/f_I)^2)$ that are highly suppressed by small parameters.
+Finally, terms proportional to $\delta\sigma^2$ are dropped as they only contribute to the two-point correlators at higher order in $c/\Lambda^2$; the $\delta \dot{\phi} \delta \sigma$ term also contributes to two-point correlators at higher order, but we include it here since they will contribute to the three-point functions which we will discuss later.

 {\underline {\it Sharp feature signal in curvature power spectrum}} We first compute the leading correction to the curvature power spectrum due to the step function potential in Eq.~\eqref{eq:Vphi11}, through the first term in Eq.~\eqref{eq:model1quadratic}: